aws/limitless-compatibility-assessment-tool/UserGuide.md

 Postgres documentation on pg_dump options: https://www.postgresql.org/docs/current/app-pgdump.html

+Note: If input file is unable to be parsed, please use encoding `UTF-8` and ensure input file is not a binary file but a text/sql file.

 # Limitless Compatibility Assessment Tool output directory

 The output directory is where the assessment report will be generated.
 As of current version, the output directory must not exist when generating the report as the tool will check for its existence and create it.